 NI 52-110 sets out the standard for director independence.
 Under NI 52-110, a director is independent if he or she has no direct or indirect material relationship with the Company.
 A material relationship is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment.
 NI 52-110 also sets out certain situations where a director will automatically be considered to have a material relationship with the Company.
 Applying the definition set out in NI 52-110, the majority of directors are considered independent of management and have been identified in this Information Circular under the section entitled "Information concerning Nominees submitted by Management".
-Steven Dean, the Chairman of the Board, being the Chief Executive Officer, is not independent.
-Ryan Beedie, due to his material relationship with the Company, including his ownership of BIV Holdings Ltd., an entity which holds 27.8% of the Company's Shares, is not independent.
+Steven Dean, the Executive Chair of the Board, is not independent.
+Ryan Beedie, due to his material relationship with the Company, including his ownership of Beedie Investments Limited and his relationship with the Beedie Foundation, which collectively hold 29.5% of the Company's Shares, is not independent.
+Effective June 23, 2025, Mr. Dale Andres was appointed as CEO and Director and from that date onwards was no longer independent.

-In light of the fact that the Chairman of the Board is not independent as defined under NI 52-110, the Company appointed Mr. David Black as Lead Director, effective August 25, 2020.
+In light of the fact that the Executive Chair of the Board is not independent as defined under NI 52-110, the Company appointed Mr. David Black as Lead Director, effective August 25, 2020.
 Mr. Black is an independent director.
 His roles and responsibilities include, but are not limited to the following:

-- (i) Working collaboratively with the Chairman and CEO and the Corporate Secretary of the Company to coordinate the agenda, information packages and related events for Board meetings. - (ii) Acting as a liaison between the independent directors and the Chair. - (iii) Chairing Board meetings when the Chair is not in attendance, including stimulating debate, providing adequate time for the discussion of issues, facilitating consensus, encouraging full participation and discussion by individual directors and confirming that clarity regarding decision-making is reached and accurately recorded.
-For the avoidance of doubt, the Lead Director shall have full authority to call Board meetings and approve meeting materials. - (iv) Providing leadership to enable the independent members of the Board to effectively carry out their duties and responsibilities independently from Management. - (v) Providing advice, counsel and mentorship to Management and fellow directors.
+- (i) Working collaboratively with the Executive Chair & Director and the Corporate Secretary of the Company to coordinate the agenda, information packages and related events for Board meetings. - (ii) Acting as a liaison between the independent directors and the Chair. - (iii) Chairing Board meetings when the Chair is not in attendance, including stimulating debate, providing adequate time for the discussion of issues, facilitating consensus, encouraging full participation and discussion by individual directors and confirming that clarity regarding decision-making is reached and accurately recorded.
+For the avoidance of doubt, the Lead Director shall have full authority to call Board meetings and approve meeting materials. - (iv) Providing leadership to enable the independent members of the Board to effectively carry out their duties and responsibilities independently from Management. - (V) Providing advice, counsel and mentorship to Management and fellow directors.

 The Board as a whole is responsible for approving long-term strategic plans and annual operating plans and budgets recommended by management.
 The Board's consideration and approval is also required for material contracts and business transactions and all debt and equity financing transactions.
 The Board delegates to management responsibility for meeting defined corporate objectives, implementing approved strategic and operating plans, carrying on the Company's business in the ordinary course, managing the Company's cash flow, evaluating new business opportunities, recruiting staff and complying with applicable regulatory requirements.
 The Board also looks to management to furnish recommendations respecting corporate objectives, long-term strategic plans and annual operating plans.
-Details of the Board meetings held during the year ended December 31, 2023 and the attendance of each director is reported in this Information Circular under the section entitled "Information concerning Nominees submitted by Management".
+Details of the Board meetings held during the year ended December 31, 2024 and the attendance of each director is reported in this Information Circular under the section entitled "Information concerning Nominees submitted by Management".